 Backup Port is a blocking port that receives better BPDU from the same switch.
 It is the backup of Designated Port.

 STP Algorithm determines the role of a port based on BPDUs.
 STP BPDU was using two bits of BPDU part.
-RSTP uses all eight bits.
+Rapid Spanning Tree Protocol uses all eight bits.
 RSTP (802.1w) BPDU is given below:

 Here, there is an additional port definion called “Edge Port”.
 Edge Ports are the ports that connect to the Host devices like PCs, Servers, etc. So, Edge Ports are not participate in RSTP calculation.
 They do not receive BPDUs and they can go to the Forwarding State immediately.

 STP use two type of BPDU, RSTP use single type BPDU.
-Contains additional paramaetrs to supp?r the RSTP characteristics.
+Contains additional parameters to support the Rapid Spanning Tree Protocol characteristics.

-RSTP has three states.
-These RSTP States are:
+Rapid Spanning Tree Protocol has three states.
+These are:

 • Discarding State